4W4I5/Semester-4-Notes/FSE/Sessional 2 Prep/FSE Sessional 2 Quick Notes.md

 	- Deployment
 - ##### Waterfall model
 	- Oldest
-	- When 100% requirements are accurate
+	- Used When 100% requirements are accurate
 	- Linear
 	- Cons
 		- Iteration is not possible, any change causes confusion